 The TEFL Course Curriculum and assessment covers two teaching sections to better understand basic to complex concepts of effective classroom organization.
-Planning and delivery of lesson content that builds on known to potentially unknown knowledge is what most consider the cornerstone of ELT/EFL training.
+Planning and delivering lesson content that builds on known to potentially unknown knowledge is what most consider the cornerstone of ELT/EFL training.

 - Lesson Structure.
 Students cannot produce a new language automatically, they need to have controlled and strictly reﬁned guidelines to assimilate the linguistic differences of the second language.
-This is a very important section that will form the basis of most, if not all of your future lessons as an EFL/ESL teacher.
-As a general rule, there are ﬁve principles: Warmer, Presentation, Practice, Production and Conclusion with the overriding objective to be to engaging and activate student participation.
+This is a very important section that will form the basis of most, if not all, of your future lessons as an EFL/ESL teacher.
+As a general rule, there are ﬁve principles: Warmer, Presentation, Practice, Production, and Conclusion, with the overriding objective being to engage and activate student participation.

 - Teacher Administration.
-Solid preparation can assist your progression not only in the initial stages of your teaching career, but establish a good foundation to build upon for a whole semester of work.
-A professional approach to teaching will consolidate conﬁdence within yourself, and also show your superiors and colleagues that you are committed and hard-working.
+Solid preparation can assist your progression not only in the initial stages of your teaching career but establishing a good foundation to build upon for a whole semester of work.
+A professional approach to teaching will consolidate conﬁdence within yourself and show your superiors and colleagues that you are committed and hard-working.
 Planning begins with your lesson plan: but also extends to what kind of materials you are going to use, how you are going to use them, the overall objective of the lesson, the expected learning outcomes, and any other resources you may be required to use.

 - Course Outline, Term Plans, and Exam Creation.
 The students create a course outline, term plans, and an Exam as part of their course final projects.